 Research activity is properly classified as University Research if the activity is supported by either of the following:

-1. Funding that is derived from UND institutional funds (e.g. gifts, endowment income, interest income, technology licensing income, operating budget) through a competitive application and award process, and where the proposed activity is characterized by the same factors which generally distinguish sponsored projects
+- Funding that is derived from UND institutional funds (e.g. gifts, endowment income, interest income, technology licensing income, operating budget) through a competitive application and award process, and where the proposed activity is characterized by the same factors which generally distinguish sponsored projects.

-Research supported by an award from the Research Development & Compliance Office is an example of University Research.
+- Research supported by an award from the Vice President for Research & Economic Development Office is an example of University Research.